ceiling fan mounted on wood ceiling showing blade and motor housing

 When I first started looking into ceiling fans, I didn’t think much about amps.
 But after a few high electric bills and a chat with my electrician, I realized it’s a big deal.
 Amps, or amperes, measure the electrical current a fan uses to run.
 Knowing this helps you figure out if your home’s wiring can handle the fan, how much it’s costing you, and whether you’re overloading a circuit.

 Ceiling fans are awesome for keeping rooms comfortable, but they do draw power.
-If you’re like me and love a breeze in every room, you’ll want to make sure your electrical system is up to the task.
+If you’re like me and love a breeze in every room, you’ll want to make sure your electrical and lighting setup is up to the task.
 Too many appliances on one circuit can trip breakers or, worse, cause safety issues.
 I’ve been there, flipping a breaker back on in the dark, and it’s no fun.
 Understanding amps also helps you pick energy-efficient fans, which can save you money in the long run.

 How Many Amps Does a Typical Ceiling Fan Draw?